-The following article is on the mistakes that you may have made when upgrading to Windows 10
+The following article is on mistakes you made when upgrading to windows 10.

 The article includes what the implications are, how they can be avoided, my opinion on them, and what you can do yourself should you have already chosen the quick installation.

 Those advanced settings in Windows 10 upgrade astounded me when I read them.

 I have spent hours discussing this with colleagues and reading more about the subject to give you a concise and practical guide on the subject.